achin/lein-parent/README.md

 # lein-parent

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin for inheriting properties from a parent project.

+This plugin is useful when you have a series of related projects that all share some set of properties and want to avoid duplicating the values across projects. e.g. you have several projects that all share the same Maven private repository information.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-parent "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-parent 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:
+Use this for project-level plugins:

 Put `[lein-parent "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+Specify a parent in your project.clj and which properites to inherit from it as follows.

+    :parent {:project \"../project.clj\"
+             :inherit [:dependencies :repositories [:profiles :dev]]}"

+Inherited properites may be either keywords or sequences of keywords.
+These values are used to select which properites from your parent to merge into your project.
+To see the actual values of these properties, run:

     $ lein parent

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Alex Chin

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.